 Made in the 956 Update: 'Raspas Con Mi Grandpa' author wins International Latino Book Award

-Author of the book Raspas Con Mi Grandpa, Eliza Garza, has won the International Latino Book Award.
+Raspas Con Mi Grandpa author Eliza Garza has won the International Latino Book Award.

-RELATED STORY: Made In The 956: McAllen declares 'Raspas Con Mi Grandpa' Day by Eliza Garza

 Garza won in the category for the Best Educational Children's Picture Book.